eXept Software AG Logo

 return the notifier string.

-If the notifier string starts with space, prepend
+If the notifier string starts with space,

-the parents notifier string.
+then prepend the parent's notifier string.

 Subclasses may redefine this method.